Tom Judd: THE COLOR BLUE

-Time Arts is pleased to announce THE COLOR BLUE, a solo exhibition of the artist Tom Judd, featuring 12 of his divers and birds series.
+Time Gallery is pleased to announce THE COLOR BLUE, a solo exhibition of the artist Tom Judd, featuring 12 of his divers and birds series.
 Displaying Judd’s two representative series and carefully rearranging them, this exhibition intends to present the common color, blue, in the background of sky and water.
 It is not only an environmental connection but also emotional engagement.

 Unlike Picasso’s blue period, Tom Judd does not apply much blue tone and color to every canvas, instead, he expressed the atmosphere and mood in blue, a more generic blue.
 To the viewers, the blue can be more than a color.
 The exhibition invites viewers to discover what “blue” means to them – a moment, a melody, an emotion, a glance at the past, or a glimpse into the future?

 The divers and birds series also represent memories from the summers.
 Through the visual elements of divers in motion and steadily standing birds, Tom delivers his farewell to youth.
 His works captured the days when everything was fresh and exciting, meanwhile, celebrated the days when matureness and nostalgia has brought us calm and peace.
 The “blue” as the background of skies and oceans, is no longer necessarily the sorrow of the past youth and energy, it seems like a quiet mentor looking at us and whispering with wise messages.